bitcoin-api/bitcoin-api-full-stack/README.md

 sudo systemctl start mongod
 ```

-You can optionally verify that the `mongod` base processes has started successfully with:
+You can verify that the `mongod` base processes has started successfully with:
 ```
 sudo systemctl status mongod
 ```